DecentralizedGeo/location-protocol-extensions/locations/README.md

 # Location Proof Protocol v0.1: `locationType`

+**Note: Documentation for the Location Extensions Library is live at https://docs.astral.global/location-protocol/location-types**

 To ensure location proofs are as versatile as possible, we are giving users / developers the option of creating proofs that adhere to any location type.